- Kampot (113)

 - Sihanoukville (23)

-Set in an amazing garden setting, we serve you the freshest hand-pulled Chinese noodles (la-mien) and 100% home-made dumplings (xiao se).
-Aromatic Chinese noodle soup, dumpling soup, fried noodles, Peking-style Duck, steamed/deep-fried dumplings ...
+Set in an amazing garden setting right at Kampot riverfront, we serve super fresh hand-pulled Chinese noodles and 100% home-made dumplings.
+Aromatic noodle soup, dumpling soup, fried noodles, ... everything 100% freshly prepared by our noodle chefs while you watch.

 Centrally located on Serendipity Beach.
 We have 5 detached bungalows with uninterrupted ocean views.
 Bungalows with hot shower, fridge, a/c, mosquito net and wifi.
 Also with comfortable balcony for some chilled out times.
 Enjoy yourself at our bar on the sea with cool music, comfy chairs, ice-cold beer, tea/coffee and our renowned cocktails.
 5pm-8pm all cocktails $2.50 and draught beer $0.75.